PoXel6/PoXel6/README.md

 > But too grub-brained to understand it.

 ### Admires complexity, hates simplicity.
-> Under 5 gizillion files with mean of 5 loc? of course yes.
+> Under 5 gizillion files with mean of 5 loc?
+Don't even call me.
 >
+> `IAbstractSingletonProxyFactoryBean.fml` lover.
+>
 > Method names should be longer than the code inside it.

 ### Personality traits.
-> I distrust everything except my own bad memory.
+> Gell-Mann Amnesia believer.
 >
-> Gell-Manning Amnesia believer.
->
 > I'm Dunning my Kruger.
 >
 > Loves shiny objects; but it's not a syndrome.
->
-> My favorite hobby is reading random peoples' GitHub README.

 ### Scared of ladies.
 > it's a bug not a feature. 😭